Skip to main content

 The swap serves several purposes in the market:

-• Offsets interest rate differences between currencies
+• Compensates for interest rate differences between currencies

 • Allows traders to benefit from favorable spreads

-• Helps manage risk in long-term operations
+• Helps manage risk in long-term trades

 When and how is the swap charged?